dalong0514/readnotes/20210201读书笔记/2021060Learning-React2EdR00.md

 Everything that's associated with the UI for IngredientsList is encapsulated into one component.
 Everything we need is right there.

+### 0109. 主题卡 —— State 和 Property 在 React 的数据「地图」上各占半壁江山

+信息源自「2021060Learning-React0601.md」

+In the last chapter, we constructed a component tree: a hierarchy of components that data was able to flow through as properties.
+Properties are half of the picture.
+State is the other half.
+The state of a React application is driven by data that has the ability to change.
+Introducing state to the recipe application could make it possible for chefs to create new recipes, modify existing recipes, and remove old ones.

+2『 State 和 Property 在 React 的数据「地图」上各占半壁江山。做一张主题卡片。（2021-05-04）』—— 已完成

+State and properties have a relationship with each other.
+When we work with React applications, we gracefully compose components that are tied together based on this relationship.
+When the state of a component tree changes, so do the properties.
+The new data flows through the tree, causing specific leaves and branches to render to reflect the new content.

+In this chapter, we're going to bring applications to life by introducing state.
+We'll learn to create stateful components and how state can be sent down a component tree and user interactions back up the component tree.
+We'll learn techniques for collecting form data from users.
+And we'll take a look at the various ways in which we can separate concerns within our applications by introducing stateful context providers.

 ### 0201. 术语卡 —— Declarative Programming and Imperative Programming

 信息源自「2021060Learning-React0301.md」